10 Famous Belgian Foods You Have to Try in Belgium

 Flemish Stoemp

-Often incorporates turnips and sometimes green beans.
+Often incorporates turnips and sometimes green beans in a hearty vegetable broth.

 Walloon Stoemp